krateng/maloja/README.md

 ### Docker

-Pull the [latest image](https://hub.docker.com/r/krateng/maloja) or check out the repository and use the included Dockerfile.
+Pull the [latest image](https://hub.docker.com/r/krateng/maloja) or check out the repository and use the included Containerfile.

 Of note are these settings which should be passed as environmental variables to the container: